sfirnhaber/Depth-of-Binary-Tree/README.md

 # Depth-of-Binary-Tree
-A simple program that finds the depth of a given binary tree.
+A simple program that finds the depth of a given binary tree through recursion.
+Made in C++